Tom Kempinski

-Thomas Michael John Kempinski (24 March 1938 – 2 August 2023) was an English playwright and actor best known for his 1980 play Duet for One, which was a major success in London and New York City, and much revived since.
+Thomas Michael John Kempinski (24 March 1938 – 2 August 2023) was a British playwright and actor best known for his 1980 play Duet for One, which was a major success in London - though less so in New York City - and much revived since.
 Kempinski also wrote the screenplay for the film version of Duet for One.
 In addition, he made minor appearances on numerous British television shows including Dixon of Dock Green and Z-Cars.

 Early life and education

-Kempinski's parents, Gerhard and Melanie Kempinski, were restaurateurs and hoteliers who ran the Kempinski hotel in Berlin.
+Kempinski's parents, Gerhard and Melanie Kempinski, were Jewish restaurateurs and hoteliers who ran the Kempinski hotel in Berlin.
 They emigrated to London in 1936 as refugees before the Second World War.
 Kempinski was born in Hendon in 1938 but was evacuated to stay with his paternal grandparents in New York City at the age of 2 to avoid a potential Nazi invasion of England.
 On return to London, he was educated at Abingdon School from 1951 to 1956.
 In 1957, he gained a major scholarship in Modern Languages to Gonville and Caius College, Cambridge, but suffered a breakdown and left after only ten weeks, albeit having time to join Footlights in the meantime.
 After Cambridge, he had a brief spell in the Maudsley Hospital in South London.